QizarBilal/Multi-Vendor-Marketplace/README.md

 ---

-Built with ❤️ using Next.js and modern web technologies.
+Built by 👑Mohammed Qizar Bilal with ❤ using Next.js and modern web technologies.